beast88/tdd-game-of-life/README.md

 - [x] Setup a cell state object with DEAD or ALIVE properties
 - [x] Setup a cell class
+- [] Cell should be initialised with a cellState
   - [x] Live cells with fewer than 2 live neighbors should die
     - [x] getNextState(numberOfNeighbors)
   - [x] Live cells with 2 or 3 live neighbors should stay alive